 Alternatively, have the students face the front of the classroom, and make turns ‘on the spot’ as previously indicated.

-- Show students an angle estimator, and ask them to make one of their own.
-They are not to touch or move the demonstration model.
+- Show students an angle estimator, and provide materials so they can make one of their own.
 The design is shown below:

 (cut along line)